karfau/as3-depending/README.md

 # as3-depending

+>If you have any questions, problems or even suggestions while reading the following, or using the library<br/>
+>feel free to contact me via [an issue](https://github.com/karfau/as3-depending/issues/new) or [directly](https://github.com/karfau).<br/>
+>You are of course welcome to [fork](https://github.com/karfau/as3-depending/fork) and [do whatever you want with it](https://github.com/karfau/as3-depending/blob/master/UNLICENSE).

 ## Definition of DI

 The term *dependency injection* is a very general one, so I will define what I mean when talking about it: